NXPPlugNTrust/se05x-openssl-provider/README.md

 ```

 The above command will generate the key in secure element at location 0xEF000011 and the output ``(se05x_rsa2048_ref.pem)`` is the reference to the key location of secure element.
-Refer [Reference key](#reference-keys) section for more details.
+Refer [Referencing keys in the secure element](#Referencing-keys-in-the-secure-element) section for more details.

 ``NOTE: Key id cannot be passed via command line.
 Every time the generate key command will overwrite the RSA key created at location 0xEF000011``